-- 1. Select the Mappings view of the Subsystem Management window. - 2.
-In the Topology section, right-click the host on which you want to map LUNs, and select Define Storage Partitioning.
+- 1. Select the Mappings view of the Subsystem Management window. - In the Topology section, right-click the host on which you want to map LUNs, and select Define Storage Partitioning.
 The Define Storage Partitioning window opens. - 3.
-In the Define Storage Partitioning window, select Host, then click Next. - 4.
-Select the logical drive by name, on the right side of the window. - 5.
+In the Define Storage Partitioning window, select Host or Host Group and click Next. - 4.
+Select the logical drive. - 5.
 Either accept the default LUN ID or change it, and click Add. - 6.
 Repeat step 5 for each LUN that you want to map to the partition.